jacksheehy15/milestone-project-2/README.md

 I also used a lighter shade of Purple (848d9c) for the footer also, to give it nice contrast.
 I think it went well with the original color of purple I have already selected throughout the site.
 <br>
-I used Light Baby Blue (95a0cf) as a color for when the user hovers over a button, I used a psuedo class for this.
+I used Dark Blue (4278f5) as a color for when the user hovers over a button and social media icons, I felt as if it was a nice color to use, it's subtle.
 [Back to Top](#table-of-contents)

 ### Font